semiprofessionaldevelopment/programming-and-dev/README.md

 # programming-dev
-This repository uses issues to track progress on new and existing goals toward learning about programming and software development.
+This repository uses issues to track progress on new and existing goals for learning about programming and software development.